ThalesGroup/ConceptBERT/README.md

 # ConceptBert

-This repository is the implementation of ConceptBert: Concept-Aware Representation for Visual QuestionAnswering
+This repository is the implementation of ConceptBert: Concept-Aware Representation for Visual Question Answering

 For an overview of the pipleline, please refere [here](https://sc01-trt.thales-systems.ca/gitlab/human-ai-dialog/kilbert/blob/master/kilbert/misc/pipeline.png)